I don’t know how much you paid for your antique duck decoy, but you’re about to be frazzled by how much people have paid for them in the past.

 Much like Crowell, Lothrop Holmes actually came from Massachusetts as well, where duck hunting was a common sport.

-Lothrop actually didn’t start out with decoys; it was more of a side hobby of his that later turned into a career.
+Lothrop didn’t start out with decoys; it was more of a side hobby that later turned into a career.

 I’m not mentioning the same creators over and over again, so for the sake of transparency, it’s also important to note that Lothrop’s Ruddy Turnstone sold for $470,000 back in 2000.